tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/morphology.rst

 For instance, English stemmer will normalize both “dogs” and “dog” to “dog”, making search results for both searches the same.

-There are 3 different morphology preprocessors that Sphinx implements: lemmatizers, stemmers, and phonetic algorithms.
+There are 3 different morphology preprocessors that Manticore implements: lemmatizers, stemmers, and phonetic algorithms.

 -  Lemmatizer reduces a keyword form to a so-called lemma, a proper